epsrlab-ub/SmartInverterDOPF.jl/docs/src/tutorial_voltvar.md

 *2021 IEEE 48th Photovoltaic Specialists Conference (PVSC)*, pp. 2584–2589, 2021.
 [doi:10.1109/PVSC43889.2021.9518650](https://doi.org/10.1109/PVSC43889.2021.9518650)
 — the source of the **Heaviside** encoding used here: integer-free, on a current–voltage DOPF solved with Ipopt/JuMP.
-It is listed in this group because the breakpoint voltages are themselves decision variables of the DOPF rather than fixed settings — the curve is optimised, not merely respected
+The breakpoint voltages are themselves decision variables of the DOPF rather than fixed settings — the curve is optimised, not merely respected

 ```@raw html